-Since 1981 Eric has captured on camera some of the most inaccessible locations in the world, working for titles such as National Geographic, Life, GEO, Paris Match, Stern and Smithsonian magazines, and The Sunday Times of London.
+Since 1981 Valli has captured on camera some of the most inaccessible locations in the world, working for titles such as National Geographic, Life, GEO, Paris Match, Stern, Smithsonian magazine and The Sunday Times of London.

-In 1990 Eric shot Shadow Hunters, which captures the gathering of birds’ nests for soup in a vast cave in western Thailand.
+In 1990 Valli shot Shadow Hunters, which captures the gathering of birds’ nests for soup in a vast cave in western Thailand.
 The film received an Academy Award nomination for best documentary.

 In 1999 he directed the adventure story Himalaya – a tale of survival in the mountain region – which became the first Nepalese film to receive an Academy Award nomination for best foreign film.